sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 3. After Getting jobOrderId you have to call the function to get the upload path.

-To get the path you have to pass jobOrderId in the param and call this function
+To get the upload path you have to pass jobOrderId in the param and call getUploadStorageDetail function

 ```swift